dirigible-io/dirigible-io.github.io/docs-samples/docs/tutorials/modeling/bpmn-process.md

 !!!
 Info "BPM Sample GitHub Repository"

     Go to [https://github.com/dirigiblelabs/sample-bpm](https://github.com/dirigiblelabs/sample-bpm) to find the complete sample.
-The repository can be clone in the `Git` perspective and after few minutes the **BPM Sample** would be active.
+The repository can be cloned in the `Git` perspective and after few minutes the **BPM Sample** would be active.